-- Move stop switch to the "STOP" position.
 Adjust chain for proper tension.
 (See Chain Tension).
-Position the file holder level (90°) so that it rests on the top edges of the cutter and depth gauge
+Position the file holder level (90°) so that it rest on the top edge of the cutter and depth gauge.

-Align the 30° file holder marks parallel with the bar.
+Figure 33 Align the 30° file holder marks parallel with the bar.

-File from inside toward outside of cutter, straight across on forward stroke in one direction only.
-Use 2 or 3 strokes per cutting edge.
+- File from side toward outside of cutter, straight across on forward stroke in one direction only.
+Use 2 or 3 strokes per cutting edge. - Keep all cutters the same length when filing.

-Keep all cutters the same length when filing.
-File enough to remove any damage to cutting edges.
+Figure 35 • File enough to remove any damage to cutting edges.